Lion's Mane and Ashwagandha Stack for Brain Fog

 • Antioxidant protection: It shields brain cells from oxidative stress that accumulates during periods of sustained mental or physical strain.

-• Neurotransmitter regulation: Beyond acetylcholine, lion's mane supports the broader neurotransmitter balance, including dopamine and serotonin pathways that govern mood, motivation, and sustained attention.
+• Neurotransmitter regulation: Beyond acetylcholine, lion's mane supports broader neurotransmitter balance for peak performance, including the dopamine and serotonin pathways that govern mood, motivation, and sustained attention.

 While lion's mane works on brain structure and function, ashwagandha (Withania somnifera) tackles brain fog's stress component.
 This ancient adaptogen has earned its reputation as one of the most effective herbs for managing stress-related cognitive impairment, mood dysregulation, and anxiety-driven mental fatigue.